UndeadZeratul/uzHDAddon/readme.md

 - Lightsource, for the HD Armor sprite (HEV Armor)
 - SoloSpaghetti, for the Bulletproof Vest sprite (Sneaking Suit), the Tactical Armor sprite (Garrison Armor), and the Western Armor sprite (Leather Jacket)
 - Yholl, for the Supply Crate sprite (Field Assembly Kit)
+- LossForWords, for the Arkoudi Revolver Shotgun sprites